stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  2
+  t

   ## Usage
-  2
+  t

   ## Contribution
-  2
+  t

   ## Instructions
-  2
+  t

   ## Credits
-  2
+  t

   ## License
-  This application is covereed under the Apache license.
+  This application is covereed under the Eclipse license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: 2
+  * Email: t
-  * GitHub: 2
+  * GitHub: t